JBroks/Billie_Eilish_Website/README.md

 ### Frameworks

 - [Bootstrap](https://getbootstrap.com/) - The project used **Bootstrap** to create nice grid layout, and position elements within grids.
-Also elements such as navbar, buttons and forms were created using **Bootstrap**
+Also elements such as navbar, buttons and forms were created using **Bootstrap**;

 ### Others